 Sorry no legal aid If you are looking for legal aid you will need to contact solicitors able to offer this service.
 Check whether you can get legal aid here.

-Grandparents can often be the forgotten victims of the breakdown of their children’s marriage or long-term relationship.
+Grandparents can often be the forgotten victims of the breakdown of their children’s marriage or long-term relationship and they are often shocked to learn that in English law grandparents have no automatic rights to see or have contact with their grandchildren.

 The first step for the grandparents who fear losing contact with their grandchildren should be to approach the child’s mother or father and explain that, no matter what the problems are between the parents, you as a grandparent do not intend to take sides but that you only wish to maintain contact with your grandchildren.